PenguineDavid/Kith/README.md

 # Kith Language

+> This is an out dated version of Kith, Kith-2.0 is now out and much better https://github.com/PenguineDavid/Kith-2.0

 Kith is a statically typed, compiled programming language designed for clarity and explicitness.
 It features a clean syntax, word-based logical operators, and multiple string literal formats.
 This repository contains the reference compiler (transpiler to C) for Kith.

 ---